ValentinMorel/Turn-based-Simulation-Game/README.md

 Some optimizations are missing:

 - Hard coded variables
-- define preprocessor instr that can be modified to constexpr
+- define preprocessor instr that can be modified to constexpr or like this : ```static constexpr double PI = 3.14159;``` -> Compiler definitions and macros are replaced by the preprocessor before the compiler is ever run.
+This can make debugging very difficult because the debugger doesn't know where the source came from.
 - possibly dangling pointers when the player is destroyed (weapon + armor) -> delete in destructor / std::make_unique / std::make_shared for more efficient memory blocks allocations and deallocations ?
 - Headers that can be replaced with forward declarations
 - No check on components when == nullptr